15.3. Parallel Plans

 15.3.2.
 Parallel Joins

 Just as in a non-parallel plan, the driving table may be joined to one or more other tables using a nested loop, hash join, or merge join.
 The inner side of the join may be any kind of non-parallel plan that is otherwise supported by the planner provided that it is safe to run within a parallel worker.
-For example, if a nested loop join is chosen, the inner plan may be an index scan which looks up a value taken from the outer side of the join.
+Depending on the join type, the inner side may also be a parallel plan.

 15.3.3.
 Parallel Aggregation